The-Purple-Warehouse/the-purple-standard/properties/ratings/stability.md

 ## Values
 This property stores an integer value on a 0-4 scale based on the robot's stability.
-- 4: very stable
+- 4: exceptional stablility
-- 3: above average
+- 3: above average stability
-- 2: average
+- 2: average stability
-- 1: below average
+- 1: below average stability
-- 0: very unstable
+- 0: poor stability

 ## Examples
 - 4